 - Slide your hand from the back of the knees along the inner thigh up towards the groin, gently following the natural V shape, and up to the middle of the abdomen.

-Bringing in the fluid
+Moving the fluid

 Now that those areas are moving well, it is time to get the outer fluids brought in.